 Eimear’s second daughter, Marlene was born that year.

 In 2013, Eimear was honoured to sing at CEILIURADH, at the Royal Albert Hall in London, during President Higgins’ inaugural State Visit to Britain.

 Eimear continues to perform extensively in Ireland with 2016 seeing a commemorative commission with the setting of Patrick Pearse’s poem ‘The Mother’.

 2017, Eimear collaborated with the Dublin Brass Ensemble for ‘Breath Upon the Flame’ setting traditional Irish song for classical brass quintet.
 She was one of the composers commissioned to arrange these songs for the ensemble, which premiered in St Patricks’ Cathedral, Dublin in April.

-2017 saw a return to recording, as Eimear began to compose her first studio album since the birth of her two daughters.This large scale orchestral project resulted in the album Ériu, recorded with the RTE National Concert Orchestra.
-It was released in May 2020 during the global pandemic and features many songs of solace, including ‘The Watchman’ co-written with Brendan Graham.
+2020 saw a return to recording, as Eimear released her first studio album since the birth of her two daughters.This large scale orchestral project resulted in the album Ériu, recorded with the RTE National Concert Orchestra.
+It was released during the global pandemic and features many songs of solace, including ‘The Watchman’ co-written with Brendan Graham.

 Eimear is a graduate of Musicology from The National University of Ireland, Maynooth, a graduate of Social Science (Environmental Resources Mgt.) from the Dublin Institute of Technology, a former vocal student at The Conservatory of Music, Dublin (Jody Beggan), a former chorister with Christchurch Cathedral (Dublin) Choir, National Chamber Choir, DIT Conservatory Chamber Choir, NUI Maynooth Chamber Choir and Anúna (choral group).